 The glory of the one God, Father, Son and Holy Spirit

-The Trust seeks, particularly by its work with Young People, to serve the whole community of Sevenoaks and District – regardless of the race, religion or creed of any person or persons in need.
+The Trust seeks, particularly by its work with Young People, to serve the whole community of Sevenoaks and District – regardless of the race, gender, religion or creed of any person or persons in need.

 We have committed to the FaithWorks Charter.